Ecuador - Chimborazo Climb Overview Program Structure

 Almost everyone who has climbed Chimborazo has done so by one of four routes on the mountain's southeast side: The Whymper Route, the South Ridge, the Thielman Glacier direct, and the Thielman Glacier approach to the South Ridge route (the last two pioneered by AAI guides in the late 1970s).
-More recently and for a period of several years, those routes fell out of shape because of sequential seasons of low snow fall and warmer temperatures which combined to create rock fall issues.
+More recently and for a period of several years, those routes fell out of shape because of sequential seasons of low snowfall and warmer temperatures which combined to create rock fall issues.
 In that period AAI moved to the north face on another route that AAI guides established in 2007.

 In 2011-2014 we returned to the southeast side of the mountain.
 Those routes had been in better shape because of good snowfall since October 2010.
-Also, Tungarahua, an active volcano in Ecuador's eastern cordillera, has been in an intermittent but fairly steady state of eruption for several years, and the ash that it has thrown into the atmosphere has been deposited in significant amounts on Chimborazo's north face, accelerating snow melt and making the route extremely icy.
+Also, , an active volcano in Ecuador's eastern cordillera, has been in an intermittent but fairly steady state of eruption for several years, and the ash that it has thrown into the atmosphere has been deposited in significant amounts on Chimborazo's north face, accelerating snow melt and making the route extremely icy.
 With belays required on a large percentage of its many pitches, the north face is not currently a practical option.
 Tungurahua

 However, climate change has continued to result in melting ice and poor conditions on the normal route on the southeast side.
 In 2014, AAI guides took part in a successful expedition to find a new safe route to the summit.
 This new route, which we will return to in 2015, leaves from the Plaza Roja, near the Carrel Hut (currently closed for renovations) and climbs the Stübel Glacier.
 The Stübel Glacier route not only provides less risk but also more adventure, as we will be camping rather than using mountain refuges.
 We will employ porters to carry tents and water to camp, while climbers will carry some group and personal gear.

-After our climb of Antisana, we return to our hacienda for another refreshing night in the 9000-foot (2750m) central valley.
-The next morning we drive up Chimborazo's flank to reach a small lodge at 13,200 feet (4023m).
+After our climb of Cotopaxi, we return to our hacienda for another refreshing night in the 9000-foot (2750 m) central valley.
+The next morning we drive up Chimborazo's flank to reach a small lodge at 13,200 feet (4023 m).
 It sits in picturesquely on a grassy plain below Chimborazo and allows us to enjoy a good rest day and views of the altiplano surrounding Chimborazo and nearby

 The historical Whymper Hut provides welcome relief from the elements while on Chimborazo.
 AAI Collection

-to the Plaza Roja (15,914 ft) located close to the Carrel hut.
-From there, it takes us about two hours to walk to the Stübel Camp (5,050m / 16,564ft ) where we spend the afternoon preparing for the climb the next day.
+to the Plaza Roja (15,914 ft / 4,852 m) located close to the Carrel hut.
+From there, it takes us about two hours to walk to the Stübel Camp (16,564 ft / 5,050 m) where we spend the afternoon preparing for the climb the next day.
 Climbers help carry equipment to camp, while porters carry the tents and water.